idaholab/moose/modules/solid_properties/doc/content/modules/solid_properties/index.md

 An example is provided below for creating a new solid material providing thermal properties.

-Materials available in the SolidProperties module that provide thermal properties
+Materials available in the Solid Properties module that provide thermal properties
 are:

 - [graphite](/ThermalGraphiteProperties.md)